 2020 - Development support from the Fireworks Playwrights Program of Teesri Duniya Theatre (Montreal, Canada)

 A Korean comfort woman reflects on her life and reverts in age as she works through the traumas that brought her to where she is today.
 A Japanese wife, whose husband is a soldier in the Japanese Imperial Army, is left to live through the decades alone and ages as she struggles to cope with the emptiness of a war that took everything.
-These two separate stories intertwine and finally crash into each other.
+As the two women simultaneously and independently relive their traumas, the similarities of their experiences result in their worlds intersecting.
+Their paralleled cultural trauma experienced by Korean and Japanese women during the war show them the true meaning of forgiveness and healing.

 My tribute to the comfort women of World War II.